RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: RAT+: Dense model for sparse inference

 We now propose a simple and novel architecture based on RAT for inference-time sparsification, where a single dense model is trained once (e.g. \cdv{1}) and effectively adapted at inference time to different sparse attention patterns, including dilated attention (e.g. \(\mathtt{D=1,2,4,8,16,32,64}\)).

 The RAT architecture is insufficient for this purpose, as it is a sparse design originally developed for training from scratch and obviously lacks the dense attention capability required in \cdv{1}.
-More concretely, the pretraining-free setting requires: (1) dense attention capacity together with a recurrence capacity that can reliably handle sequences of at least length 64 required in \cdv{64}; and (2) recurrence outputs follow the consistent distributions across different configurations, so that subsequent dilated attention does not have to cope with mismatched input distributions, which would otherwise hinder effective adaptation.
+More concretely, the pretraining-free setting requires: (1) dense attention capacity together with a recurrence capacity that can reliably handle sequences of at least length 64 required in \cdv{64}; and (2) recurrence outputs follow the consistent distributions across different configurations, so that subsequent dilated attention does not have to cope with mismatched input distributions, which would otherwise hinder flexible inference.

 \paragraph{Overlapped chunk size} The RAT architecture sets the chunk size equal to the dilation size.
 For example, a recurrence trained with length \clv{64} must be adapted to \clv{4} when performing inference at \cdv{4}.
 While it can handle shorter sequences, we observe that recurrence outputs at early time steps exhibit substantially different distributions (\autoref{fig:recurrence_distribution}), making subsequent dilated attention difficult to adapt to this distribution shift.
 Such discrepancies at initial steps have also been identified as a form of covariate shift in prior work~\cite{cooijmans2016recurrent}.
-Consistently, the ablation results in the first row of \autoref{tab:pretrain_free_ratplus_app} show that adapting to small chunk sizes, which corresponds to initial time steps, leads to noticeably higher perplexity because of violating requirement (2).
+Consistently, the ablation results in \autoref{tab:pretrain_free_ratplus_app} show that adapting to small chunk sizes (i.e., initial time steps) leads to noticeably higher perplexity because of violating requirement (2).

 Instead of applying normalization across time steps, which increases complexity and slows training, we use overlapped recurrence chunks with a fixed-length \cl for each token (i.e., each token is associated with a fixed-length recurrence window) throughout training and inference.
 During evaluation, the dilation size is varied while keeping \cl fixed (e.g., \clv{64}), satisfying the requirement (2) with the consistent recurrence outputs across different dilation settings.